Abohassan19/Dog-Breed-Classification-using-CNNs-on-PyTorch/README.md

 ## The Road Ahead

-We break the notebook into separate steps.
-Feel free to use the links below to navigate the notebook.
+We break the notebook into separate steps:

 * Import Datasets
 * Detect Humans